Create the Future

 of Fighting Games

 The NYU Game Center has partnered with the Evo tournament to create an annual scholarship to study game design at New York University.
-The Evo Scholarship is open to anyone with a love of fighting games who is interested in learning how to create games at NYU.
+The Evo Scholarship is open to anyone who is passionate about fighting games and eSports.